-As we get older, participating in social activities can become more demanding and stressful.
+As we age, participating in social activities can become more demanding and stressful.
 When dementia is added into the mix, it can become even more challenging.
 Ideally, we want to be able to include our loved ones in family gatherings for as long as possible.
-Those with dementia often still enjoy being social, and the joy of being at the event will persist even after the visit is forgotten.
+Those with dementia often still enjoy being social, and the joy of attending the event will persist even after the visit is forgotten.

 Dementia can affect behaviour and personality, but there are ways we can continue to accommodate these changes.
-Here are three recommended tips on how to include your loved ones with dementia in social gatherings.
+Here are three recommended tips for including your loved ones with dementia in social gatherings.

 You can stay close to your loved one and help facilitate conversations with family members.
 Your loved one may become confused or agitated with people coming and going; remaining by their side will allow them to have a constant, reassuring presence.